art204/fraud-detection/fastapi_service/RUN_FASTAPI_SERVICE_README.md

     Stacking classifier with 3 estimators (CatBoost, XGB, LGBM): `'staking'`

 ## DB
 Transactions are stored in the database.
-Current version of the service uses Redis DB.
+Current version of the service uses Redis DB. (file `fastapi_service/db_connection.py`)
 Transaction can be requested from the database by `TransactionID`.

 ## Docker image link